 CAL accepts R&D sample deliveries to our lab from BCC licensed businesses only.
 These samples must be pre-scheduled, walked into the lab and received by our staff, opened, inventoried and logged-in.
 No mailed packages or courier drop-offs are accepted.
 If you are located in CAL’s service area, we can arrange for sample pick up in most cases.
 All deliveries must be accompanied by an Analysis Request Form.

 How do I get started?

 After we receive your Analysis Request Form, a CAL customer service representative will contact you to discuss your request and to answer any questions.
 If you wish to have CAL sample and test your product, one of our helpful staff will assist you in scheduling the event and setting up your customer account.

 How long does it take to get my test results?

 The standard turn-around time (TAT) from collection of sample, to a reported result, can range from 3 to 7 days depending upon the type and quantity of product.
-A TAT estimate is given upon receipt of your details provided in the Analysis Request Form, click here.
+A TAT estimate is given upon receipt of your details provided in an Analysis Request Form.

 What if a test fails?

 If testing is being conducted for final compliance at the distributor level, and the test results fall outside the accepted limits (fails), the batch will need to be remediated or destroyed.
 Since these results are legally binding, they will be reported to the Bureau.
 If testing fails for R&D purposes, these results will not be reported to the Bureau.

 We welcome your questions and will strive to get them answered in a quick and efficient manner.
 Call (805) 883-1155 to speak with a customer service representative or leave a message.
 You may also submit your questions online at email@example.com.